 In the last post, we saw that the first part of Yahweh Elohim, YAHVEH, refers to the eternity of God.
 He is the I AM, which, from our point of view in time, corresponds to He was; He is, He will be.
 This Eternal I AM is called the Word in John 1 and is identified as Jesus Christ.

 If you’re reading or hearing this for the first time, I understand that you could be shocked.
 Be thinking Sam’s lost it, or worse yet, is blaspheming.
 I hope that’s not the case.
-I forewarned you that to make progress you’d need a clear and open mind.
-This means a careful study of the Bible.
-This is supplemented by a powerful additional aid, being able to get a glimpse of what the Biblical Hebrew–not English or whatever your native language is–really says.
+I forewarned you that to make progress; you’ll need a clear and open mind.
+Coupled with a careful study of the Bible supplemented by a powerful additional aid, being able to get a glimpse of what the Biblical Hebrew—not English or whatever your native language is—really says.